Prasannajaga/error-form-control/projects/error-control/README.md

 ## Example

-Step 1 => Initialize your formGroup;
+1 .
+Initialize your formGroup

-Step 2 => define the errorControl in place where you mention the Formgroup Element;
+2 . define the errorControl in place where you mention the Formgroup Element;

 Note : Make sure to add the id to your input element same as your formControlName

-That's it , it will take care of the validation for you.
+it will take care of the validatio and it will render the error element next to your input element.

+That's it , it's easy as that

 component.html